-A model with perfect accuracy would have an RMSE of 0.
-Additionally, RMSE gives greater weight to larger errors (as compared to mean absolute error) so poor fits to the true index are penalized, and result in a larger RMSE.
-Model bias was calculated using the bias coefficient κ.
+A model with no error would have an RMSE of 0.
+Additionally, RMSE gives greater weight to larger errors (as compared to mean absolute error) so poor fits to the true index are penalized, and result in a larger RMSE (Stow et al., 2009).

-κ=1-4γπ

-γ=ArgMRE

-MRE= t=1nEtn

-Et=It-Tt:Et∈ C
+Model bias was measured using mean relative bias (MRB; Zhou et al., 2019):

+MRB=t=1nIt-Ttn

+A MRB of 0 is indicative that changes in the true indices are reflected accurately by the estimated indices, while a MRB greater than 0 (lower than 0) indicates that It underestimates (overestimates) changes in the true indices (Zhou et al., 2019).